George David Payne

 George David Payne (1853–1916) was an Australian architect.
 He worked for a short time in the Public Works Department in Queensland, alongside John Smith Murdoch and Thomas Pye in a time when the Department was producing a considerable amount of high quality works.
-Payne's greatest achievement is undoubtedly his design of St. Andrew's Presbyterian Church, Brisbane.

 Personal life

 George David Payne was born in 1853 in London, England to George David Payne, a distiller, and Eliza Grant.
 He received his training as an architect in London.
 In c.1887 Payne emigrated, settling in Sydney.
 He was a foundation member of the Sydney Architectural Association and its inaugural vice-president in 1891–93.
 His move to Brisbane around 1898 was prompted by the sustained economic depression.
 There he became a fellow of the Queensland Institute of Architects.
 In November 1897 Payne married Theodora Lucie Jarrett.
-His wife survived him after his death on 4 December, age 63, at his residence, Holyrood, in Ryans Road, St Lucia.
+His wife survived him after his death on 4 December 1916, age 63, at his residence, Holyrood, in Ryans Road, St Lucia.